imperatorix17/im-clear-messages/README.md

 # im-clear-messages
-Plugin for Open Ticket that adds a command names /clear-messages &lt;amount>, allowing moderators to clear channels
+Plugin for Open Ticket that adds a command named /clear-messages &lt;amount>, allowing moderators to clear channels